What Are Customer Journey Touchpoints & How To Use Them

 A customer journey is a series of touchpoints that a customer has with your business.
 Touchpoints can vary from the time they search for you on Google to the time they use one of your products or services.

-In this blog post, we discuss how to identify and improve customer journey touchpoints in order to deliver an unforgettable experience for all of your customers.
+In this blog post, we discuss how to identify and improve customer journey touchpoints in order to deliver an unforgettable customer experience.

 What are customer journey touchpoints?